 The GSO Senate is the highest decision-making body in the GSO.
 Comprised of (graduate student) representatives from academic programs across campus, it meets approximately monthly to debate and vote on many matters of importance, including calls for action to the University’s administration, funding for student organizations, and more.
 (More info here and here)

 The GSO Senate meets every three-four weeks throughout an academic year.
 You can visit http://gradorg.syr.edu/meetings-minutes/ for a calendar of meetings.

 Who is on the GSO Executive Board?

-The GSO Executive Board is comprised of six officers: President, Vice President of Internal Affairs, Vice President of External Affairs, Comptroller, Financial Secretary, and Recording Secretary.
-(More info)
+The GSO Executive Board is comprised of seven officers: President, Vice President of Internal Affairs, Vice President of External Affairs, Comptroller, Financial Secretary, Communications Secretary and Recording Secretary.

 What are the responsibilities of Executive Officers?

 The Executive Board carries out the decisions made in the GSO Senate and manage day-to-day business operations of the GSO.
 Main responsibilities of the Executive Board and its officers can be found in Article II of the GSO Constitution.